The Best Things To Do In Big Sur, CA: 17 Must-See Spots!

 There is a small parking area right by Castle Rock Viewpoint, as well as street parking on Highway 1.
 You can also park on Coast Road.

-4. Take in the View from One of the Many Pacific Coast Highway Viewpoints
+5. Take in the View from One of the Many Pacific Coast Highway Viewpoints

 What makes Big Sur such a popular place to visit is that you get incredible views wherever you go – no strenuous hikes required!
 One thing I love to do when visiting is just driving down the highway and stopping at whatever viewpoint looks interesting.
 Trust me when I say that you will definitely want to stop your car multiple times as you make your way down the PCH!

-5. Do a Tour of Point Sur Lighthouse
+6. Do a Tour of Point Sur Lighthouse

-6. Hike at Andrew Molera State Park
+7. Hike at Andrew Molera State Park

 Andrew Molera State Park – which is just south of Point Sur State Historic Park – has some beautiful coastal hikes.
 If you’re up for a longer trek, the 8-mile Creamery Meadows, Bluffs, Panorama, and Ridge Trail Loop is a great option that takes you through both forested areas and open meadows with views of the coast.
-A shorter option is the 2.4-mile Creamery Meadows Trail, an easy out-and-back trail that takes you right down to Molera Beach.
+A shorter option is the 2.3-mile Creamery Meadows Trail, an easy out-and-back trail that takes you right down to Molera Beach.

 These trails share the same trailhead, which is located off a moderate-sized dirt parking lot.
 A day use pass is required for Andrew Molera State Park, so be sure to display your pass on your car.
 If needed, you can purchase a pass at the parking lot entrance kiosk.

+- Buzzards Roost Trail (2.9 Miles, Moderate): This loop trail leads you through the iconic Big Sur redwoods before taking you up to a viewpoint where you can see the ocean and the Santa Lucia Mountains.
 My take on this hike: it’s certainly beautiful, but honestly I think the view from up top is not as mind-blowing as the views you get while simply driving down the PCH.
-If I were to return to this trail, I’d just do the initial portion of the hike, and then turn around once I got above the tree line.
+If I were to return to this trail, I’d just do the initial portion of the hike, and then turn around once I got above the treeline.
 The redwood trees are beautiful, and I think the first mile of the trail is really the star of the hike!

-8. Check Out the Redwood Deck
+9. Check Out the Redwood Deck

 If you want to see the redwoods but aren’t up for a hike, no worries – you can easily see the trees at the Redwood Deck in Pfeiffer Big Sur State Park (near the trailhead to Buzzards Roost).
 Located just steps from the parking lot, this deck allows you to get up close to some of the largest and most magnificent redwood trees in Big Sur!
 There are some benches on the deck, making it a great place to rest your feet as you enjoy your surroundings.

-9. Hang Out at Pfeiffer Beach
+10. Hang Out at Pfeiffer Beach

 This popular beach is well-known for its giant rock formations.
 It’s a really lovely place to catch the sunset, especially during a few weeks in the late fall and early winter when the sun shines through Keyhole Arch (one of the rock formations).